 Sony A7R II versus Canon 6D Mark II

-The Sony Alpha A7R II and the Canon EOS 6D Mark II are two enthusiast cameras that were revealed to the public, respectively, in June 2015 and June 2017.
+The Sony Alpha A7R II and the Canon EOS 6D Mark II are two enthusiast cameras that were announced, respectively, in June 2015 and June 2017.
 The A7R II is a mirrorless interchangeable lens camera, while the 6D Mark II is a DSLR.
 Both cameras are equipped with a full frame sensor.
 The Sony has a resolution of 42.2 megapixel, whereas the Canon provides 26 MP.

 The side-by-side display below illustrates the physical size and weight of the Sony A7R II and the Canon 6D Mark II.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A7R II – represents the basis for the calculations across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7R II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D Mark II is notably larger (31 percent) than the Sony A7R II.
 Moreover, the 6D Mark II is markedly heavier (22 percent) than the A7R II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.